mrkaleArduinoLib/gbj_appwifi/README.md

 * **Period of waiting for next connection attempt** (`0.5 second`): It is a time period, during which the system is waiting for next attempt in blocking mode to connect to wifi.
 * **Number of failed connection attempts in the connection set** (`30`): It is a countdown for failed connections to wifi at blocking waiting.
 After reaching this number of connection fails, which represents a connection set, the library starts waiting for next set, but without blocking the system.
 * **Period of waiting for next connection set** (`1 minute`): It is a time period since recent failed connection attempt of recent connection set, during which the system is waiting in non-blocking mode for next connection set of attempts.
-* **Number of failed connection sets** (`6`): It is a countdown for failed connection sets to wifi at non-blocking waiting.
-After reaching this number of failed connection sets, which represents a connection cycle, the library restarts the microcontroller.
+The time interval between failed connection cycles inludes the duration of connection set, so it is `1m + 30 * 0.5s = 75s`.

 <a id="connection"></a>